krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-The backend of Cymbal Superstore’s e-commerce system consists of managed instance groups.
+Q. The backend of Cymbal Superstore’s e-commerce system consists of managed instance groups.
 You need to update the operating system of the instances in an automated way using minimal resources.
 What do you do?
 ```
 ```
 Create a new instance template, then click Update VMs.
 Set the update type to PROACTIVE.
 Click Start.